 When planning policies and procedures, The Exodus Road’s aftercare work prioritizes honoring the sociocultural lenses that every survivor brings from their cultural background.
 The norms and values of an individual’s community of origin will impact the way they make meaning out of the trauma they have been subjected to.
 For victims who have been geographically displaced by their traffickers, that sudden severing from their home culture is often a unique trauma.

 Survivors also must relearn how to be safe in their own bodies.
 Breathwork, mindfulness, and yoga are some effective ways to achieve this.
-The career skills training that happens through the Freedom Home’s program is also an essential part of restoring a survivor’s sense of power, proficiency, and purpose.
+The career skills training that happens through Freedom Home’s program is also an essential part of restoring a survivor’s sense of power, proficiency, and purpose.

-5. Prevent retraumatization
+5. Prevent retraumatization for trafficking survivors

 There’s good news: Evidence tells us that the impact of trauma can be reduced and integrated into a survivor’s life.
 It can become a past experience rather than a constant and inescapable source of fear.